srinivassaitangudu/helpers1/docs/onboarding/bounty.onboarding_checklist.reference.md

     to make the bounty "locked", meaning that other people can no longer take it on
 - There will be minimal interaction from us
-  - We don't answer questions, contributors need to figure things out themselves
+  - In general we don't answer questions, contributors need to figure things out themselves
   - If they believe there is a genuine bug somewhere in the codebase, they should
     - Check the existing issues in case this bug has already been reported
     - If not, file an issue with a proper report and ideally propose a fix too
-- If a contributor succeeds, we pay the bounty $XYZ (as a bank transfer or in Tether)
+- If a contributor succeeds, we pay the bounty $XYZ as a bank transfer or in Tether
   - If both sides agree, the contributor gets a paid internship / RA / TA
-  - We then on-board them and dedicate our time to train them
+  - We then on-board the contributors as part of our team and dedicate our time to train them

 ### Working on a bounty

+- Take time to peruse the description of the bounty
+  - No need to rush, there is always time and work to do
 - Before any implementation, the contributor should create an issue for the task and post a detailed plan of action there
   - By default the contributor is then free to proceed according to their plan